Revisiting the de Rham-Witt complex: The Nygaard Filtration

 The collection of all such diagrams $\calC$ can be organized into an $\infty$-category $\Fun( \Z^{\op}, \calC )$.
 We define the {\it filtered derived category $DF(\Z)$} to be the homotopy category of the $\infty$-category $\Fun( \Z^{\op}, \DD(\Z) )$.
 Here $\DD(\Z)$ denotes the derived $\infty$-category of abelian groups (Notation \ref{bulish}). \end{construction}

 \begin{example} Let $\{ \mathcal{F}^{k} M^{\ast} \}_{k \in \Z}$ be a filtered cochain complex of abelian groups, which we can identify with a diagram

 in the category $\coch$ of cochain complexes.
 Applying the functor $\coch \rightarrow \DD(\Z)$, we obtain an object of the filtered derived category $DF(\Z)$.
-This construction determines a functor from the category of filtered cochain complexes to the filtered derived category $DF(\Z)$, and one can show that this functor exhibits $DF(\Z)$ as the localization of the category of filtered cochain complexes with respect to the class of filtered quasi-isomorphisms. \end{example}
+This construction determines a functor from the category of filtered cochain complexes to the filtered derived category $DF(\Z)$. \end{example}

+\begin{remark} Let $f \colon M^{\ast} \rightarrow N^{\ast}$ be a morphism of filtered cochain complexes.
+We will say that $f$ is a {\it levelwise quasi-isomorphism} if, for every integer $k$, the induced map $\mathcal{F}^{k} M^{\ast} \rightarrow \mathcal{F}^{k} N^{\ast}$ is a quasi-isomorphism.
+It is not difficult to show that the category $DF(\Z)$ of Construction \ref{DFLeta1} can be obtained from the category of filtered cochain complexes by formally inverting the levelwise quasi-isomorphisms. \end{remark}

+\begin{warning} The terminology of Construction \ref{DFLeta1} is not standard.
+Many authors use the term {\it filtered derived category} to refer to the category $\widehat{DF}(\Z)$ obtained by localizing the category of filtered cochain complexes with respect to the collection of {\it filtered quasi-isomorphisms}: that is, the collection of maps $f \colon M^{\ast} \to N^{\ast}$ with the property that, for every integer $k$, the induced map of associated graded complexes $\gr^{k}(M^{\ast}) \rightarrow \gr^{k}( N^{\ast} )$ is a quasi-isomorphism.
+Every levelwise quasi-isomorphism is a filtered quasi-isomorphism, but the converse is not necessarily true (for example, if $M^{\ast}$ is a cochain complex equipped with a {\em constant} filtration $\mathcal{F}^{k} M^{\ast} = M^{\ast}$, then the projection map $M^{\ast} \rightarrow 0$ is always a filtered quasi-isomorphism, but usually not a levelwise quasi-isomorphism).
+The resulting category $\widehat{DF}(\Z)$ can be identified with a full subcategory of our filtered derived category $DF(\Z)$, spanned by those functors $C^{\bullet} \colon \Z^{\op} \rightarrow \DD(\Z)$ which are {\it complete} in the sense that the homotopy limit $\varprojlim_{n} C^{n}$ vanishes (see \cite[Sec.~5]{BMS2} for a more detailed discussion). \end{warning}

-\begin{remark}[The Underlying Complex] For each object $\vec{C} = \{ C^{k} \}_{k \in \Z} \in DF(\Z)$, we let $C$ denote the direct limit $\varinjlim_{k \to -\infty} C^{k}$.
-We will refer to $C$ as the {\it underlying complex} of $\vec{C}$.
-The construction $\vec{C} \mapsto C^{- \infty}$ determines a functor of $\infty$-categories $\Fun( \Z^{\op}, \DD(\Z) ) \rightarrow \DD(\Z )$, hence also a functor of ordinary categories $DF(\Z) \rightarrow D(\Z)$.
+\begin{remark}[The Underlying Complex] For each object $\overrightarrow{C} = \{ C^{k} \}_{k \in \Z} \in DF(\Z)$, we let $C$ denote the direct limit $\varinjlim_{k \to -\infty} C^{k}$.
+We will refer to $C$ as the {\it underlying complex} of $\overrightarrow{C}$.
+The construction $\overrightarrow{C} \mapsto C^{- \infty}$ determines a functor of $\infty$-categories $\Fun( \Z^{\op}, \DD(\Z) ) \rightarrow \DD(\Z )$, hence also a functor of ordinary categories $DF(\Z) \rightarrow D(\Z)$.

-Note that if $\vec{C}$ arises from a filtered cochain complex $\{ \mathcal{F}^{k} M^{\ast} \}_{k \in \Z}$ as in Example \ref{sipard}, then $C$ is the image in the derived category of the usual direct limit $\varinjlim_{k \to \infty} \mathcal{F}^{k} M^{\ast}$. \end{remark}
+Note that if $\overrightarrow{C}$ arises from a filtered cochain complex $\{ \mathcal{F}^{k} M^{\ast} \}_{k \in \Z}$ as in Example \ref{sipard}, then $C$ is the image in the derived category of the usual direct limit $\varinjlim_{k \to -\infty} \mathcal{F}^{k} M^{\ast}$. \end{remark}